gallati/stellarpy/README.md

 # Installation

-Using the terminal, clone the repository to your local machine.
+Using the terminal, clone this repository to your local machine.

 ```sh
 git clone https://github.com/gallati/stellar-interior-numerical-model